jacobcyl/Aliyun-oss-storage/readme.md

 Storage::makeDirectory($directory); // Create a directory.
 Storage::deleteDirectory($directory); // Recursively delete a directory.It will delete all files within a given directory, SO Use with caution please.

+// upgrade logs
+// new plugin for v2.0 version
+Storage::putRemoteFile('target/path/to/file/jacob.jpg', 'http://example.com/jacob.jpg'); //upload remote file to storage by remote url
+// new function for v2.0.1 version
+Storage::getUrl('/path/to/img.jpg') // get the file url
 ```

 ##Documentation